easydataservices/db2-datetime/README.md

 ### Function NEXT_DAY_N_OF_MONTH

-This function returns the earliest date on or after the specified date (P_AT_DATE) that matches the specified day (P_DAY_N) and month (P_MONTH).
+This function returns the first date on or after the specified date (P_AT_DATE) that matches the specified day (P_DAY_N) and month (P_MONTH).
 Parameter P_DAY_N is a SMALLINT value between 1 and 31; the exact maximum depends on the month in accordance with normal date rules.

 Examples:
 ```